Ssuchitpaul/Movie-List/README.md

 1.run the movies.mysql in mysqlworkbench.to create a new table called "movies" in the database.

-2. update the confi.js with the details to make connection.
+2.update the confi.js with the details to make connection.

 3.npm install.